Germany Travel Guide

 When to visit Germany

-But it’s truly not that bad either.
+But it’s not truly that bad either.

 Neuschwanstein Castle, Germany

-Germany sports a four-season continental climate swaying between hot & humid summers to cold & wet winters.
+Germany sports a four-season continental climate, swaying between hot & humid summers to cold & wet winters.
 Throughout the year, expect the unexpected.
 At seemingly any given moment, sunny skies can turn to rain showers (or snow in winter) and back in no time flat.

 Where to go in Germany